jcesarperez/learning-ruby/TUTORIAL.md

 # 4. Run tests again
 # 5. Repeat until all tests pass (Green phase)
 # 6. Refactor if needed
-# 7. Move to lesson 2
+# 7. Move to lesson 1 extension or lesson 2
 ```

 ### TDD Steps for Each Test